allpix-squared/allpix-squared/doc/usermanual/06_models/05_impact_ionization.md

 ### Optimized parameters

-An optimized parametrization of the Okuto-Crowell model based on measurements with an infrared lased TCT setup is implemented in Allpix Squared, based on Table 4 of \[[@rd50ionization]\] with the following parameter values:
+An optimized parametrization of the Okuto-Crowell model based on measurements with an infrared laser is implemented in Allpix Squared, based on Table 4 of \[[@rd50ionization]\] with the following parameter values:

 ```math
 \begin{aligned}